New universal operator approximation theorem for encoder-decoder architectures: Introduction

 On the theoretical side, a fundamental question is which classes of operators $G:\X\to \Y$ can be approximated by neural networks and under which topology.
-When both $\X$ and $\Y$ are euclidean spaces $\R^d$ (or $\X$ being a subset thereof), this question falls within the well-established field of function approximation, which is not the primary focus of our study.
-Nevertheless, extensive results exist on the approximation properties of neural networks in various function spaces on compact domains, including spaces of continuously differentiable functions, Lebesgue spaces, and Sobolev spaces, see for example \cite{Cybenko1989, Hornik1991, Barron1993, Pinkus_1999, yarotsky2017error, DeVore2021relu_overview}.
-Regarding the field of operator approximation, so when $\X$ or $\Y$ are infinite-dimensional, we recap below the two most commonly studied types of approximation. \\ \textbf{Uniform convergence on compacta.} For given continuous operator $G:\X\to \Y$ and given compact set $K\subset \X$, one is looking for a sequence of operators $G_n:\X\to \Y$, where each $G_n$ is represented by some neural network (e.g. an encoder-decoder network as above).
-Further, $G_n$ should converge uniformly to $G$ on $K$, i.e.,
+When both $\X$ and $\Y$ are finite dimensional spaces ($\R^d$ or $\X$ being a subset thereof) this question falls within the well-established field of function approximation, which is not the primary focus of our study.
+Nevertheless, extensive results exist on the approximation properties of neural networks in various function spaces, including spaces of continuously differentiable functions, Lebesgue spaces, and Sobolev spaces, see for example \cite{Cybenko1989, Hornik1991, Barron1993, Pinkus_1999, yarotsky2017error, DeVore2021relu_overview}.
+Regarding the field of operator approximation, so when $\X$ or $\Y$ are infinite-dimensional, we recap below the two most commonly studied types of approximation, where the first is the focus of our study.

+\textbf{Uniform convergence on compacta.} Let $G:\X\to \Y$ be a continuous operator and $K\subseteq \X$ be compact.
+The goal is to construct a sequence of approximants $G_n:\X\to \Y$, such as encoder-decoder architectures as described above, that converges uniformly to $G$ on $K$.
+That is,